-Our contributions are \begin{itemize} \item A novel continuous conditional GAN formulation that imposes semantic meaning on sets of input parameters without the need for real-valued continuous training labels: the IVI-GAN; \item A thorough evaluation of IVI-GAN including a quantitative comparison with a standard continuous conditional GAN; \item A novel, physically motivated generator constraint to enforce separation of lighting variation from identity in C-GANs; \item An evaluation of state-of-the-art GAN-training methods. \end{itemize} The rest of the paper is organised as follows: In Section \ref{Related_work} we discuss related work; in Section \ref{IVI-Learning} we formalise our novel continuous conditional GAN formulation; in Section \ref{Implementation} we give details of our implementation; and in Section \ref{Results} we present an analysis of results produced using the IVI-GAN.
+The rest of the paper is organised as follows: In Section \ref{Related_work} we discuss related work; in Section \ref{IVI-Learning} we formalise our novel conditional GAN formulation; in Section \ref{Implementation} we give specific details of our implementation; and in Section \ref{Results} we present an analysis of results produced using the IVI-GAN.